lkarlslund/egginc-automation/README.md

 Is it cheating?
 No, it's optimization of your time.

 ## Requirements:
-- BlueStacks 5.5 Android emulator for Windows
+- LD Player 9 Android emulator for Windows (code also supports Bluestacks)
-- Egg Inc installed on emulator
+- Egg Inc installed on emulator (download XAPX and install it from Windows - https://apkcombo.com/egg-inc/com.auxbrain.egginc/download/apk)
 - LOTS of CPU.
 I use 20 cores on my machine.

 ## Settings in BlueStacks:
-- 2560x1440 resolution (important!)
+- 1080x1920 resolution (important!)
 - Hotkeys:
   - Home: HOME
   - Back: PGUP